akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

 3. repeat step 3 of subcase 1.

-4. verify matched packets are distributed to same queue without FDIR matched ID.
+4. verify matched packets are distributed by RSS without FDIR matched ID.
    Then check there is no rule listed.

 Subcase 4: MAC_IPV4_GTPU drop